probcomp/Venturecxx/inference.rst

 Introduction
 ------------

-The Venture inference language is the language in which arguments to `infer` are written.
+The Venture inference language is the language in which the toplevel Venture program, and particularly arguments to the `infer` instruction, are written.
 It is actually the same language as the Venture modeling language, except with a few additional predefined procedures and special forms.

 Venture inference programs are effectively evaluated in a context where the underlying model trace is available as a reified object, on